Best Bluetooth Turntables Buying Guide: Welcome to What Hi-Fi?'s round-up of the best Bluetooth turntables you can buy in 2019.

 While the mechanics of vinyl playback haven't changed all that much since the medium's inception, turntable technology hasn't stood entirely still.

-One major evolution that has brought a growing number of decks spinning into the 21st century – and a growing number of great-sounding decks, more to the point – is the adoption of Bluetooth.
+One major evolution that has brought a growing number of record players spinning into the 21st century – and with a growing number of great-sounding decks, more to the point – is the adoption of Bluetooth.

 No longer is vinyl the sole preserve of those with a traditional hi-fi set-up.
 Crate diggers can now enjoy their finds free from wires, with systems consisting only of their deck and a competent pair of wireless Bluetooth speakers or headphones.